 Heating the BBQ Steak Branding Iron

 Before you start branding actual food items, make sure the branding iron is hot enough for the desired branded mark.
-As different food products require different degrees of heat (See Test Branding below) you may want to brand samples prior to branding the actual steaks, etc. that will be served.
+As different food products require different degrees of heat.
+You may want to brand samples prior to branding the actual steaks, etc. that will be served.

 The steak branding irons we offer can be heated up on gas grills as well as charcoal and propane grills, on a gas stove, or with a propane torch.

 The iron should be very hot.
-As soon as it starts turning a dull red, immediately remove it from the heat source.
+As soon as it starts turning a dull gray or slightly red, immediately remove it from the heat source.